tkgregory/gradle-pandoc-plugin/README.md

 These tasks are also all added to the `assemble` task as a task dependency, if present.

 ## Running
-Run any of the above tasks. e.g.
+To generate a specific document format, run the corresponding generate task e.g.

 `./gradlew generateEpub`

-Once successfully completed, you'll find a file in the *build* directory of the format `<project-name>.<document-format>` e.g. `gradle-build-bible.epub`.
+On completion, in the pandoc directory a file is generated with name `<project-name>.<document-format>` e.g. `gradle-build-bible.epub`.